 - Tenancy:-It is also called account and is created at the initial stage.
 It contains all the OCI resources.
 When a Tenancy is created a ROOT Compartment is created in Home Region

 - Compartment:-Logical containers to isolate and organize OCI resources.
-There can be sub-compartment also called child compartment.
+There can be a sub-compartment also called the child compartment.
 A resource can span across multiple compartments.
 To know more about Compartment check our previous post Compartment In Oracle Cloud Infrastructure

 There are three principals to interact with and authenticate OCI resources.